braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/preview.md

 You can add new or existing assets to your campaign.

-{% tabs %}
-{% tab Adding new assets %}
-To add new assets to your campaign, use the drag-and-drop section to upload a file, then copy/paste their URLs or asset file names directly into your HTML to associate the file with this campaign.
+To add new assets to your campaign, use the drag-and-drop section to upload a file.
-{% endtab %}

-{% tab Adding existing assets %}
 To add assets that you've already uploaded to Braze's Media Library, select **Add from Media Library**.
-{% endtab %}
-{% endtabs %}

 After your assets are added, they will appear in the **Assets for this campaign** section.
-Hover over an asset and select <i class="fas fa-copy"></i> **Copy** to copy the file's URL to your clipboard.
+Hover over an asset from the list and select <i class="fas fa-copy"></i> **Copy** to copy the file's URL to your clipboard.
 Then paste the copied asset URL into your HTML as you normally would when referencing a remote asset.

 Alternatively, you can use the asset file names directly in the HTML message.